-For many of us, the internet is a place of comfort, a place where we can be ourselves, and a place where we can meet like minded people who are going through similar things to us.
-But when does this dependence of the internet as a support system and a place to share your feelings become too great?
+For many of us, the internet is a place of comfort, a place where we can be ourselves, and a place where we can meet like-minded people who are going through similar things to us.
+But when does this dependence on the internet as a support system and a place to share feelings become too great?

-Dodie Clark and Hazel Hayes address this important topic in Dodie’s video, am I oversharingggg too much.
-In the video, Dodie talks about her relationship with the internet: how she uses it to help her deal with mental health issues such as depression and depersonalisation, venting her feelings when she’s feeling low.
-“When I feel really bad I’m like ‘what should I do?’ and I open Snapchat and I talk” she says.
+Dodie Clark and Hazel Hayes address this important topic in Dodie’s video, am i oversharingggg too much.
+In the video, Dodie talks about her relationship with the internet: how she uses it to help her deal with mental health issues such as depression and depersonalisation, and venting her feelings when she’s feeling low.
+“When I feel really bad I’m like, ‘What should I do?’, and I open Snapchat and I talk,” she says.

 This can be incredibly helpful to those suffering from similar issues.
-Someone opening up in this way can often make people feel less alone and showing that it is okay to talk about your mental health.
+Someone opening up in this way can often make people feel less alone and show them that it is okay to talk about their mental health.
 As Dodie recalls, during VidCon many people thanked her for being so open and honest online, in videos such as I am depressed today.

 However, this level of honesty can cause problems sometimes, both for the person opening up and their viewers.
 Dodie reads out a message in the video, sent to her by Zannah Perrins.
 “You’re doing good because you’re breaking down stigma and raising awareness,” Zannah writes, “but the amount of detail you go into and the frequency is getting a bit unhealthy.
 I worry that you rely on the validation of your audience rather than talking to your friends and a counsellor because it’s not fulfilling.
 It’s like eating empty calories.”